Get 3 months free with a 12-month subscription!

 When does it make sense to opt for a cheaper VPN?

 The simplest reason to purchase a cheaper VPN is to save money.
-VPNs on the lower end of the spectrum can be subscribed to for as little as $4 a month.
-Some VPNs charge double that amount and can have your yearly bill for VPN usage costing a hundred dollars or more.
+VPNs on the lower end of the spectrum can be subscribed to for as little as £4 a month.
+Some VPNs charge double that amount and can have your yearly bill for VPN usage costing a hundred pounds or more.
 Cheaper VPNs often have limitations such as limited bandwidth.
 If you are interested in protecting yourself while in public or on the road, rather than using your VPN to torrent files, this can be a good option.

 Do VPN prices always equate to quality?